 4. Home purchase

-Many veterinarians who have made the move out of the cities report huge lifestyle benefits including:
+Many dentists who have made the move out of the city report huge lifestyle benefits, including:

 - Less time wasted stuck in traffic (including their work commute)

 - Less noise and air pollution

 - Better access to uncrowded beaches, parks and golf courses

 - A better sense of community and safety than living in the city

 - Less stress as a result of their cheaper lifestyle

 A few years ago, Practice Sale Search sold a practice to a buyer who had had enough with city living and was looking to make a lifestyle change.
 "My practice in Sydney was incredibly hectic and my partner had a stressful job.
 We were living about a kilometre away from work, but it could take me anything from 20 minutes to half an hour to get there, because of the roads and traffic.
 I think we were exhausted and wanted to move; we wanted a tree change.
 Now, I can walk to work; the quality of life is so wonderful.
 I never encounter traffic, anywhere in town takes me 10 minutes at the most.
 And countryside people are really welcoming and very warm, you don’t ever feel like a stranger within the community."

 As you can see, walking the path less travelled and buying in regional Australia has many advantages.
 It is well worth exploring your dental practice options, as you may find that there are plenty of underappreciated, undervalued practice opportunities and lifestyles to be found, if you can look a little further afield.